 Why test at your site?

 Convenience and Accuracy.
 Our facility is located in Ventura, where you can simply drive to our parking lot, park in an empty spot, and one of our staff will come to your car window obtain the testing specimen.
 The whole process takes 10 minutes or less.
 Our laboratory uses FDA Authorized Laboratory Equipment to perform PCR testing, thus we are able to provide our patients with results by the end of the day, typically between 9-11pm.
 We have also secured validated & FDA authorized rapid antibody test kits with high sensitivity and specificity, so you can be assured that your test results are accurate and reliable.
 Rapid antibody test results are available in just 10 minutes while you wait in your car.

 What Testing Methods for COVID-19 do you offer?

-We are offering two testing methods to detect coronavirus:
+We are offering 3 testing methods to detect coronavirus:

 PCR Testing via nasal swab or mouth swab (tests for active infection)

 Rapid Antigen point of care testing via nasal swab (tests for active infection)